Penelope Tree: An Exclusive Interview With The Style Icon Model

 An Exclusive Interview With Style Icon And Model Penelope Tree

-Tipped to be one of this summer’s hottest reads, iconic model Penelope Tree opens up about modelling during the 1960s, her approach to ageing and her new book …
+Iconic model Penelope Tree opens up about modelling during the 1960s and her approach to ageing …

 Her enormous eyes with lashings of mascara, barely-there-brows, long fringe and individual style beguiled photographers, including Richard Avedon and David Bailey, who turned her into their muse.
 In fact, Penelope Tree was 13 when she was first photographed by Diane Arbus for a feature in Town & Country magazine, and later was just shy of 17-years-old when she became the It girl of the so-called Swinging Sixties.
 When John Lennon was asked to describe her in three words, he is said to have replied: “Hot, hot, hot, smart, smart, smart!”
 David Bailey, with whom she had a relationship, credited her with starting the flower-power movement.
 To Kate Moss she is a goddess.
 Yet for the best part of 50 years, bar the occasional modelling job (notably for Burberry), Tree has remained out of the limelight, preferring to concentrate on her charity Lotus Outreach, founded to help street children in India.